Getting Prepared for an

 Another encouraging trend is the fact that far more people are prepared to be self-sufficient for at least a few weeks than was the case just a few years ago.
 The greater the number of people who have made at least minimal preparations for a disaster, the smaller will be the overall impact of the disaster.

 Even apartment dwellers on a very low income can have a level of preparedness that will be of significant help.
-By buying an extra can of reasonably nutritious canned food every week or two, you can build up a food reserve -- before you realize it -- that will last you for at least a week or two, and probably much longer.
-A week or two of "breathing room" after a disaster can give you great peace of mind and allow you to stop and think and plan for a future course of action (while the unprepared are all in a great panic).
-It is even possible that some additional help will arrive after a week or two.
+By buying an extra can of reasonably nutritious canned food every week or so, you can build up a food reserve -- before you realize it -- that will last you for at least two or three weeks, and probably much longer.
+Two or three weeks of "breathing room" after a disaster can give you great peace of mind and allow you to stop and think and plan for a future course of action (while the unprepared are all in a great panic).
+It is even possible that some additional help may arrive after a week or two.
 The most important thing is to store at least a two-week supply of drinking water.
 There are many plastic containers of all sizes that can be stored in a closet that won't take up an excessive amount of space.

-One kind of convenient containers for water storage in small spaces are the one gallon polypropylene plastic bottles that are used for Arizona brand teas.
-Although these plastic containers are marked with the Resin Identification Code 5 or 7, the Arizona Beverage Company web site states that (at least, as of July 2012 and earlier) the plastic does not contain any bisphenol-A in the container, so they should be safe for long-term water storage.
+One example of a convenient container for water storage in small spaces is the one gallon polypropylene plastic bottle that is used for Arizona brand teas.
+Although these plastic containers are marked with the Resin Identification Code 5 or 7, the Arizona Beverage Company web site states that (at least, as of November 2013 and earlier) the plastic does not contain any bisphenol-A in the container, so they should be safe for long-term water storage.
+(As of 2016, the Arizona Beverage web site says nothing about biphenol-A. I don't know what this means.)
 These one-gallon plastic containers with screw-on plastic lids should be a convenient method of water storage for many people.
 Do not keep the water in storage for a very long time without refreshing your supply with new water occasionally, though.
 There are larger containers that are made for long-term water storage for those who have the storage space for a longer-term emergency water supply.

 What just happened???